Pre-configured Responses, Sequences, and Cached Responses Guide

 - System checks if message matches any pre-configured response pattern

-- If match found → Returns pre-configured response immediately (no LLM call)
+- If match found → Returns the pre-configured response immediately and may start an optional action

 - If no match → Continues to cache check, then LLM